 The Community Renewables Program lets you work directly with California developers to take part in a renewable energy project in your community.
-We purchase the renewable energy and your developer provides us with information to give you a bill credit based on your portion of the project’s output you’ve purchased.
-The renewable energy you purchase through these projects is Green-e® Energy-certified, and meets the environmental and consumer-protection standards set forth by the nonprofit Center for Resource Solutions.
+We purchase the renewable energy and your developer provides us with information to give you a bill credit based on your subscribed portion of the project’s output.
+The renewable energy you subscribe through these projects is Green-e® Energy-certified and meets the environmental and consumer-protection standards set forth by the nonprofit Center for Resource Solutions.
 Learn more at Green-e.org.

 Contribute toward the increased use of renewable energy to power California homes and businesses.

 Expand your options to increase renewable energy, especially if rooftop solar is not an option for you.